mutex023/dhARMa/src/14-bootloader-durga/README.txt

 4. Setup stack on RAM
 6. Init RTC interrupts
-7. Relocate itself to RAM and begin looking for an OS image This will involve reading a file from a file system and is a 'TODO' future work.
+7. Relocate itself to RAM and begin looking for an OS image or a stage-2 bootloader.
+   This will involve reading a file from a file system and is a 'TODO' future work.
    For now durga will simply keep printing the system up time and an ascii chart on the UART from the RTC interrupt handler every second.